saif-sayed80/notes-app/README.md

 # Notes app
-a notes-taking app built with flutter that uses Isar database for the storage
+a notes-taking app built in flutter that uses Isar database for storage

 # Demo
 https://youtu.be/7YGSxNLTTsk?si=sbBMzWDGYD6shNMG